T-a-n-m-a-y-D-a-s-TD/Project--Dynamic-CPU-Scheduling-Simulator/README.md

-# Operating Systems
+# Operating Systems (OS)

 # Dynamic CPU Scheduling Simulator
 This project is a Dynamic CPU Scheduling Simulator built with Python and Streamlit.
-It demonstrates and compares the performance of three CPU scheduling algorithms: FCFS (First-Come, First-Served), SJF (Shortest Job First), and Priority Scheduling.
+It demonstrates and compares the performance of three CPU scheduling algorithms: FCFS (First Come First Served), SJF (Shortest Job First), and Priority Scheduling.
 The simulator allows users to input a list of processes with details like arrival time, burst time, and priority, and visualize the execution of each algorithm using a Gantt chart.

 # Project Overview